 Award points in a QI way that effectively makes no sense.
 Everyone will be laughing too much to worry about the scoring anyway.

 Split into teams.
-Each team is given a list of items, a bag to put them in plus a time and location to meet up (to be super-organised, have the time, location and your phone number printed on the list, kudos for getting them laminated).
+Each team is given a list of items, a bag to put them in plus a finish time and location to meet up (to be super-organised, have the time, location and your phone number printed on the list, kudos for getting them laminated).

-The team to collect the most items and complete the most challenges in the time allowed are the winners.
+The team to collect the most items and complete the most challenges in the time are the winners.
 Award bonus marks for the best pictures and items.